 On the Boards theater is located in Seattle, WA.
 Founded by artists in 1978, we work to introduce audiences to artistic innovators who are defining the future of dance, theater and music whether on our stage in Seattle or on the global screen.
 We believe OntheBoards.tv will help encourage people to go see live performances and participate in the ongoing dialogue about exciting new art, technology and ideas.

 "For some Cinderellas a fairy godmother delivers a prince.
 For others?
 A high-quality film of a theatrical performance." – New York Times

 HOW WE DO IT

 After selecting a performance to add to our growing catalogue, we work closely with a professional film company, the hosting venue and the artists to plan the details of each shoot.
-Our filming partners have been Thinklab, Inc and Breathing Media, Inc, and we have consistently worked with Sumosound for our professional sound design for each shoot.
-We capture each performance during a live run of the show with four to five high definition cameras that sit amongst the audience.
+Our filming partners have been Thinklab and Breathing Media, and currently work with Miles Burnett as our Director of Photography, and consistently worked with Jason Alberts of Lyd Sound for our professional sound design for each shoot.
+We capture each performance during a live run of the show with four to five high definition cameras that sit among the audience.
 After filming, the piece is edited by the film company, which works closely with the artist to determine specific edits that best represent the artist's live performance.
 Once finalized, the film goes up on our website, along with additional features and extras that help viewers get a better picture of the artist, the particular work, and what live audiences thought of the piece during the run of the show.
 Each time someone purchases and views the performance film from OntheBoards.tv, the artists and partner organizations share the profits, offering not only a new method for reaching new audiences but an additional revenue stream.
-Occasionally, rather than filming a performance, we find existing titles that meet our standard for quality and add those to our catalogue as well.
+Occasionally, rather than filming a performance, we find existing titles that meet our standard for quality and add those to our catalog as well.

 BENEFITS OF ONTHEBOARDS.TV